-Even though chickens can wreak havoc on a lawn, my parents allowed my pet chicken the run of the back yard, and the grass stayed lush and green.
+They’re not all destructive.
+It’s true they can wreak havoc on a lawn, but my parents allowed my pet chicken the run of the back yard, and the grass remained lush and green.

-Her name was Dickie.
+My pet’s name was Dickie.
 My mother liked her more than I did, really.
-They visited through the screen door every morning while Mother worked in the kitchen, and when Dickie left poo on the porch, which was always, Mother just hosed it off.
+They visited through the screen door every morning while Mother worked in the kitchen, and when Dickie left poo on the porch, which was all the time, Mother just hosed it off.

-Dickie had a certain measure of notoriety in the neighborhood for trying to hatch a cardboard box of charcoal briquettes she found in the garage.
-When she refused to stop setting, Mother bought a half-dozen chicks, but, when introduced, Dickie let it be known it was the briquettes or nothing.
+Dickie gained a measure of notoriety in the neighborhood when she tried to hatch a cardboard box of charcoal briquettes she found on a table in the garage.
+When she refused to stop setting, Mother bought a half-dozen chicks from the hatchery in Luling, but, when she took them to Dickie’s makeshift nest, the hen squawked and flapped and said she wasn’t going to settle for a bunch of store-bought chicks.
+It was the briquettes or nothing.

-So we ended up with six baby chicks living in the kitchen closet beside the water heater.
-My father had to throw out the briquettes so the would-be mother wouldn’t set herself to death.
-He didn’t like to barbecue anyway.
+That’s how we ended up with six baby chicks living in the kitchen closet beside the water heater.
+My father finally threw out the briquettes so Dickie wouldn’t set herself to death.

-Just one of the myriad dramas that have dotted my life.
+Just one of the little domestic dramas punctuating the timeline of my life.

 But back to the Bastrop chickens.
 The national media may forget about them, but the story of the city’s Historic Chicken Sanctuary isn’t over till it’s over.

 The City Council has agreed to put up Slow Chicken Crossing banners on one section of Farm Street.
-Chickens aren’t necessarily slow–some run fast–but they’re incredibly indecisive.
+Chickens aren’t always slow in body, but when making decisions they tend to vacillate.

-In April the mayor asked the Council Member/Chicken Coordinator to be part of discussions between complainant and chickens.
+In April the mayor asked the Council Member/Chicken Coordinator to handle discussions between complainant and chicken supporters.

-I think having the Chicken Coordinator involved is a wise move.
+I think involving the Chicken Coordinator is wise.
 On the other hand, some people might think the mayor is being chicken.

 I made up Slow Chicken Crossing myself.
 I don’t know what the real banners will say.